Last Updated on April 7, 2021 by Nancie

 So What is a Weather Dome?

 When purchasing a weather dome, consider the size of the feeder.
-You want a dome wide enough to cover the feeder, ideally with a few inches to spare.
+You want a dome wide enough to cover the feeder, ideally with at least a few inches to spare.
 A dome that is too small for the feeder won’t be as effective in keeping either birds or seed completely dry.

 Weather Dome Effectiveness

 Weather dome effectiveness can vary by feeder type.
 They do best in light rain.
-Birds can often continue to eat at a dome covered feeder in light rain, or even heavier rain if coming straight down, and still stay dry.
+Birds can often continue to eat at a dome covered feeder in light rain, or even heavier rain if coming straight down, and still stay fairly dry.

 But you need to be realistic.
 Even with a good sized dome, seed can still get wet in heavy rain or when wind drives rain sideways.
 When used over a large platform feeder, seed in the corners will often get wet even if most of it stays dry.
 And seed in open platform feeders can still get buried in heavy snow or completely soaked in heavy rain.